 PHOENIX, April 16, 2012 /PRNewswire/ -- Everyone has had a similar experience, where what should be a short, inexpensive shopping trip somehow balloons and leaves the shopper wondering what they bought and why.
 Shopping trips like these can be the downfall of a financial plan, and illustrate how easily those plans can be derailed.

-"M&I is here to help Wisconsinites be financially fit and educated," said Kara Kaiser, Regional President, M&I, a part of BMO financial group.
-"We know that reining in spending can be the trickiest part of a financial plan, which is why we've developed a variety of educational resources."
+"M&I is here to help Arizonans be financially fit and educated," said Lisa George, Senior Vice President, Regional Manager Consumer Banking, M&I. "We know that reining in spending can be the trickiest part of a financial plan, which is why we've developed a variety of educational resources."

 Taking control of spending is an essential ingredient to any financial plan, but it's easier said than done.
 M&I offers a few tips on how consumers can get control of their spending.